| | Superman (Vol.1)

 Earth (giving the entire populace super-powers!)

 and the near-execution of Superman by his own people!
+This magnum opus unravels in a

 standard-size issue full of enough twists and turns